1929 Augusta Savage "Gamin" Sculpture

 APPRAISER: And the piece is signed on the back with her name, "Savage."
 And what's interesting about this piece is that while it looks like it's bronze, it's actually made out of plaster, and it's painted to look like bronze.
 And if you look on the bottom here, you can see the white plaster.
 She didn't have the money to cast them in bronze.
 It was a very expensive process.
-This is a wonderful piece, it really capture the spirit of the young boy.
+This is a wonderful piece.
+It really captures the spirit of this young boy.

 GUEST: It does.

 APPRAISER: It comes in this size, and there's another version that's slightly larger.